Deenbe/aws-labs/neptune/neptune.md

 </details>

-Second strength value is > 0.4, should show two results
+Second strength value is > 0.4, should show 2 results
 <details>
     <summary>Click here to unveil</summary>